What is A Mini-Excavator?

 Forestry

-Small excavators are also very useful in forestry project as they have a wide range of attachments like grapples for picking logs of wood.
+Small excavators are also very useful in forestry projects as they have a wide range of attachments like grapples for picking logs of wood.

 They are sometimes used to slump over smaller trees.
-When a disc mulcher is attached, the mini excavator can work through different tough areas like thick forests, narrow forests routes and bush terrains.
+When a disc mulcher is attached, the mini excavator can work through different tough areas like thick forests, narrow forest routes, and bush terrains.

 Agriculture